 The length of time that hydrocodone stays in the body varies from person to person.
 This is due to factors such as age, genetics, and the frequency of intake.
-In general, one dose takes at least 18–24 hours to leave the body.
+Generally, one dose takes at least 18–24 hours to leave the body.

 There are certain risks associated with hydrocodone, especially in the case of long-term use.
 People on hydrocodone treatment should take it as a doctor instructs and report any side effects.